The 5 Most Awkward Moments From James Comey’s Testimony About Trump

 “It is possible we understood the phrase ‘honest loyalty’ differently,” he acknowledged, “but I decided it wouldn’t be productive to push it further.
 The term had helped end a very awkward conversation.”
 Fair.

-Weeks later, on Valentine’s Day, the president held a counterterrorism briefing in the Oval Office.
+Weeks later, on Valentine’s Day, the president held a counter-terrorism briefing in the Oval Office.
 When it was over, Comey tried to leave with everyone else, but Trump “[told] them all that he wanted to speak with me alone.”
 When his other advisers had left, Trump brought up Flynn:

 The President then returned to the topic of Mike Flynn, saying, “He is a good guy and has been through a lot.”
 He repeated that Flynn hadn’t done anything wrong on his calls with the Russians, but had misled the Vice President.
 He then said, “I hope you can see your way clear to letting this go, to letting Flynn go.
 He is a good guy.
 I hope you can let this go.”
 I replied only that “he is a good guy.”
 (In fact, I had a positive experience dealing with Mike Flynn when he was a colleague as Director of the Defense Intelligence Agency at the beginning of my term at FBI.)
 I did not say I would “let this go.”